How to Make a Duplicate Page in Webflow: Step-by-Step Guide 2026

 Duplicating a page in Webflow is one of the simplest yet most powerful actions you can take to improve workflow, speed up production, and maintain design consistency across your website.

-Whether you're building 20+ service pages for an agency site, running A/B tests on different hero sections, or simply reusing a beautifully designed landing page, the duplication feature saves time and effort without compromising quality.
+Whether you're building 20+ service pages for an agency site, running A/B tests on different hero sections, or simply reusing a beautifully designed landing page, the duplicate page in Webflow feature saves time and effort without compromising quality.

 By following the step-by-step process outlined above, you can confidently clone static pages, reuse key design sections, and create more efficient design systems within Webflow.